cordovank/Plate2Recipe/README.md

 conda activate p2r
 ```

 ## Contributors:
 - Nellie Cordova
 - Martha Dennise Vieyra Enriquez
 - Eric Connelly
 - Denis Koshelev

+## License
+**All Rights Reserved.** No use, copying, modification, distribution, or model training is permitted without prior written permission.
+See the [LICENSE](./LICENSE) file for details.